-In 2009, I had taken a short sabbatical and visited South Africa to learn wildlife film-making.
-This was the first time I had been out of county for so long.
-I was excited because I knew that I am going to meet many students from different countries and befriend most of them.
+In 2009, I took a short sabbatical and visited South Africa to learn wildlife film-making.
+This was the first time I’d been out of county for so long.
+I was excited because I knew that I’m going to meet many students from different countries and befriend most of them.

-Time passed by, we had to depart.
+Time passed by, we’d to depart.
 We’re not in touch other than on Facebook.
-Neither she nor I have the resources to visit each other’s country.
-But a hope is still living inside our hearts.
-I had eaten Belgian chocolates but I had never met anyone from Belgium before.
+Neither she nor I’ve got the resources to visit each other’s country.
+But hope is still living inside our hearts.
+I’d eaten Belgian chocolates but I had never met anyone from Belgium before.

 Anaïs has made a deep imprint on my heart.
-Her kindness, politeness, compassion, smile and sweetness stills run in my mind.
-I pray to God that we meet as soon as possible to share her sweetness; my country needs it more than ever.
+Her kindness, politeness, compassion, smile, and sweetness stills run in my mind.
+I pray to the universe, and its creator, that we meet as soon as possible to share her sweetness; my country needs it more than ever.